adventuregamestudio/ags-manual/CONTRIBUTING.md

 2. Update the sub-module

    The source directory should no longer be empty.
-Pull the latest copy of wiki content and merge it.
+Pull the latest copy of source content and merge it.

    ```sh
    git submodule update --remote --merge